nikhil2306606/Data_analysis_project/README.md

 - Categories with highest discount offers
 - Value of unsold inventory (based on available stock)

-All queries are available inside the
+All queries are available inside the data_analysis_project.sql